Harajuku, Tokyo – 38 Things To Do + Photos 2025

 Harajuku Cat Cafe Mocha is one of the most ‘purr-fect’ things to do in Tokyo – ‘fur’ real.

-With around 7 Mocha Cat Cafe locations in central Tokyo including Harajuku, Akihabara and Shinjuku, you might have been to cat cafes in the past but the Tokyo Mocha Cat Cafes take it to the next kitty level.
+With over 10 Mocha Cat Cafe locations in central Tokyo including Harajuku, Akihabara and Shinjuku, you might have been to cat cafes in the past but the Tokyo Mocha Cat Cafes take it to the next kitty level.

 We think cat feeding time at Harajuku Mocha Cat Cafe might be the cutest thing we ever did in Japan (feeding time is at 10.30am and 7.30pm daily).